-In conventional mountain bike tires, there is an extra lining of tube that keeps the tires inflated.
-In the modern bikers’ society, there are tubeless tires available where this extra layer of the tube is missing because it is unnecessary.
+In conventional mountain bike tires, there is an extra lining of the tube that keeps the tires inflated.
+There are tubeless tires available in the modern bikers’ society where this extra layer of the tube is missing because it is unnecessary.
 Therefore if you want to go tubeless during biking, you need to use these tubeless tires for your bikes!

 What are the benefits of tubeless mountain bike tires?
-As per the mountain bikers, they reduce the chances of tire punctures, which is usually quite frequent during climbing rough and uneven surfaces.
+The mountain bikers reduce the chances of tire punctures, which is usually quite frequent during climbing rough and uneven surfaces.
 Given that, tubeless tires will revolutionize the whole mountain biking experience.

-If you have not gone tubeless before, you may have a dozen questions building up in your mind right now—how to install them, what are their benefits when compared to tube bikes, and so on and so forth.
+If you have not gone tubeless before, you may have a dozen questions building up in your mind right now—how to install them, what are their benefits when compared to tube bikes, and so on.
 Without further ado, hop in, and let’s start the ride!

 Tube VS Tubeless Mountain Bike Tires

 Inner tubes are placed, as the name suggests, inside the tires.
 These inner tubes have either butyl rubber or latex exterior and are filled with air to keep the tires inflated.